cheatcode/joystick/README.md

 Following this logic, Joystick introduce a concept called "getters" and "setters."
 The former helps you define HTTP GET endpoints for _reading_ data from your database while the latter helps you define HTTP POST endpoints for _creating, updating, and removing_ data from your database.

+Getters are available at `/api/_getters/<getterName>` and setters are available at `/api/_setters/<setterName>`.
+This means that, if you wish, you can access getters and setters via `fetch()`, curl, or any other HTTP request tool with ease.

 #### Getters

 A getter is nothing more than a JavaScript object set to a property with the name of the getter you'd like to make accessible on the server.